Hussainsyedarshad/Hussainsyedarshad/README.md

 ## Projects
 Here are some of the repositories I've been working on:

-- **[OTT MERGE ANALYSIS](https://app.powerbi.com/groups/me/reports/da2ce50d-323d-447f-a336-c39f5d6cb221/ReportSection?experience=fabric-developer)**: 🎥📊 Strategic Merger Insights in the OTT Domain This project was part of the Codebasics Resume Project Challenge #14 and focused on uncovering actionable insights to support a strategic merger between LioCinema and Jotstar, two leading Indian OTT platforms.
+PROJECT - 1 -[OTT MERGE ANALYSIS](https://app.powerbi.com/groups/me/reports/da2ce50d-323d-447f-a336-c39f5d6cb221/ReportSection?experience=fabric-developer)**: 🎥📊 Strategic Merger Insights in the OTT Domain This project was part of the Codebasics Resume Project Challenge #14 and focused on uncovering actionable insights to support a strategic merger between LioCinema and Jotstar, two leading Indian OTT platforms.

 🚀 Project Objective Evaluate platform performance, user behavior, and content consumption patterns to help establish Lio-Jotstar as India's #1 OTT platform.